 Tess was part of the Great Britain U23 Elite Development Programme and was awarded ‘England Hockey’s Junior Performance Player of the Year’.
 When interviewed on this accolade she said, “I play because I love it.
 Hockey is one of my greatest passions and I’ll just go for it and see where it takes me.
 No-one ever regretted trying hard.”

-Following her debut in 2018 Jess Howard is now a well-established player for GB and England.
+Following her debut in 2018, Tess is now a well-established player for GB and England.
+She won a gold medal at the 2022 Commonwealth Games.

 After leaving The Perse, Steele trained at the Royal Military Academy, Sandhurst and served as an army officer for 6 years.
 He then became a professional rugby player, playing over 400 first class games and receiving various honours.